lycheecart/ascii-map-generator/README.md

 	shapes: the average sizes of the islands used (shapes0 - 5)

-	l: number of islands added to the map (these can overlap)

 	c: number of times the cutter function will run (curves sharp edges)

 	a: length